chengliu-LR/malignancy-detector-LUNA16/README.md

 # cancer-detection-LUNA16
-CT images lung nodule detection and false positive reduction for LUNA16-LUng-Nodule-Analysis-2016-Challenge
+Implementation of lung nodule detection and false positive reduction using CT images for LUNA16-LUng-Nodule-Analysis-2016-Challenge.